ipoom-jeong/resume_ipoom/content/publication/overcome-coarse-grained-instruction-commit-with-handover-register-renaming/index.md

   4×, with a net overhead of less than 3 percent of the core area."
 draft: false
 url_pdf: https://ieeexplore.ieee.org/abstract/document/8807276
-url_dataset: ""
-url_project: ""
-url_source: ""
-url_video: ""
-title: "OverCome: Coarse-Grained Instruction Commit with Handover Register Renaming"
-doi: 10.1109/TC.2019.2936557
-publication: "IEEE Transactions on Computers (Volume: 68, Issue: 12)"
 featured: true
 tags:
   - CPU
   - Microarchitecture
   - Instruction Window
   - Energy Efficiency
+summary: In this paper, we propose an OverCome microarchitecture based on a history-based approach to augment the effective size of the instruction window via coarse-grained instruction commit.
+url_dataset: ""
+url_project: ""
+publication_short: ""
+url_source: ""
+url_video: ""
+doi: 10.1109/TC.2019.2936557
 image:
   filename: featured.png
   focal_point: Smart